 DCT is not similar to yoga.
-As soon as you start the course you will realise it is very different.
-Very often with yoga the goal is to simply become more flexible or achieve more impressive poses.
+As soon as you start the course you will realize it is very different.
+Very often with yoga, the goal is to simply become more flexible or achieve more impressive poses.
 This is not the case with DCT.
 DCT’s focus is on creating flexibility with strength.

 Can I learn DCT from a pelvic floor physical therapist?

 The answer to this is no. Dynamic Contraction Technique is a unique form of resistance stretching.
-Neither DCT or resistance stretching are taught on any physical therapy degree course in the USA or UK.
-DCT was created by physical therapist Nic Bartolotta, the co creator of the DCT for pelvic pain program.
-Dynamic Contraction Technique is used by many basketaball players and teams in the NBA.
+Neither DCT or resistance stretching is taught on any physical therapy degree course in the USA or UK.
+DCT was created by physical therapist Nic Bartolotta, the co-creator of the DCT for pelvic pain program.
+Dynamic Contraction Technique is used by many basketball players and teams in the NBA.

 Does DCT directly stretch the pelvic floor?

-In pelvic pain the pelvic floor is not the primary issue.
-If you think of a wetsuit around your hips, pelvis and legs.
+In pelvic pain, the pelvic floor is not the primary issue.
+If you think of a wetsuit around your hips, pelvis, and legs.
 This wetsuit needs to be lengthened and strengthened.
-The wetsuit being an analogy for your connective tissue.
+The wetsuit is an analogy for your connective tissue.
 The pelvic floor is merely a part of this wetsuit.